CurtTilmes/perl6-docker-api/README.md

 ## Streams

-Some commands (`stats`, `logs`) have options for streaming ongoing output.
+Some commands (`stats`, `logs`, `events`, `exec`) have options for streaming ongoing output.
 They return a `Docker::Stream` object.
 It is kind of, but not really like `Proc::Async`.

-It stringifies to just suck in all the output and return it as a string, so you can do things like this:
+It stringifies to just slurp in all the output and return it as a string, so you can do things like this:

-    print $docker.logs(id => 'foo', :!tty);
+    print $docker.logs(id => 'foo');

+If you do that with something that keeps on streaming, it will keep on slurping forever and appear to hang.

 You can access `.stdout` and `.stderr` streams which are by default merged (and if you have a container with a `tty`, they are also merged